As popular tattoo styles go, Japanese tattoos are among the most common and easily recognizable.

-Mythology is full of wicked spirits, stirring up confusion and misfortune throughout the land, so it is refreshing, to say the least when we come across a comedic character.
+Folklore is full of wicked spirits, stirring up confusion and misfortune throughout the land, so it is refreshing, to say the least when we come across a comedic character.

 Hyottoko knows how to make light of things amid the turmoil.

 Many entertaining legends go along with this funny little boy, which makes it worth looking into.

 Hyottoko tattoo is an excellent choice if you are looking for a comedic character known to bring good fortune and prosperity into your life.

 - Namahage Tattoos